mkaczanowski/pastebin/README.md

 Simple, fast, standalone pastebin service.

 ## Why?
-Whenever you need to share a code snippet, diff, logs or a secret with another human being, the pastebin service is invaluable.
-However using public services such as pastebin.com, privnote.com etc. should be avoided whenever you're sharing data that should be available only for a selected audience (ie. your company, private network).
-Instead of trusting external providers, you could host your own pastebin service and take the ownership of all your data!
+Whenever you need to share a code snippet, diff, logs, or a secret with another human being, the Pastebin service is invaluable.
+However, using public services such as pastebin.com, privnote.com, etc. should be avoided whenever you're sharing data that should be available only for a selected audience (i.e., your company, private network).
+Instead of trusting external providers, you could host your own Pastebin service and take ownership of all your data!

 **There are numerous [Pastebin implementations](https://github.com/awesome-selfhosted/awesome-selfhosted#pastebins) out there, why would you implement another one?**

-While the other implementation are great, I couldn't find one that would satisfy my requirements:
+While the other implementation is great, I couldn't find one that would satisfy my requirements:
 * no dependencies - one binary is all I want, no python libs, ruby runtime magic, no javascript or external databases to setup
 * storage - fast, lightweight, self-hosted key-value storage able to hold a lot of data.
 * speed - it must be fast.
 Once deployed in a mid-sized company you can expect high(er) traffic with low latency expectations from users